Focus

 Identify a specific task you want to work on.

-Set a Timer for 25 Minutes
+Set a 25-Minute Timer

 This is your Pomodoro.
 Work with full focus.